 Time-consuming: We require to spend more time on the processing while the documents are completed and ready to make payment to the supplier.
 The delay of payment may lead to penalties due to late payment.

-Even three-way matching consists of some drawbacks, it is still recommended due to the benefits and nature of the process.
+Even though three-way matching consists of some drawbacks, it is still recommended due to the benefits and nature of the process.

 Accounting Records for Three-way Matching Process